 The sport of running is chock-full of specific metrics that help you set and achieve goals.
 When it comes to tracking progress and designing workout schedules, one term you might encounter is "running cadence".
 Put simply, running cadence describes the number of steps you take per minute.
 So why does it matter?
 What role should your cadence have in your overall training routine?

-The conclusion of all this research was that a cadence of about 180 spm is the optimum rate all runners should aspire to achieve.
+The conclusion of all this research was that a running cadence of about 180 spm is the optimum rate.
+So if you want to have a good cadence for running, you should aim for this.
 Over time, thanks in part to Daniels' notoriety, a cadence of 180 spm has become a sort of golden number.
 Many training regimens are built around this "ideal cadence".

 More recent research, however, strongly suggests that 180 spm should be treated more like general guideline than a hard and fast rule.
 In one study of elite runners conducted during a 100K road race, cadence had no connection with where the runners placed.
 In fact, the top five finishers had a range of 155 to 203 steps per minute.

 Even highly trained, impressive runners might use a cadence well below what was once considered the standard.
 While 180 spm might seem like the number to beat, each runner has a unique cadence based on a host of factors.

 As we've already mentioned, the basic meaning of cadence running is the number of steps a runner takes per minute, also known as stride rate.
 It's often thought that the shorter your stride length and the higher your cadence, the better and faster a runner you are - but your ideal cadence depends on a variety of different factors that are unique to your body.